Neutron Reconstruction via Blips in Liquid Argon Time Projection Chambers: Discussion and Outlook

-\begin{itemize} \item \underline{PoCA cuts for $\mu^{\pm}$:} The current PoCA cut applied along a line segment connecting the start- and end-point of a track could miss rejection of background blips if the track has been scattered, which can be recovered by a more realistic track reconstruction. \item \underline{Shower cuts for $e^{\pm}$:} Shower exclusion is also highly simplified: a selection based on a more informed approach adapted from established electromagnetic calorimetric techniques, such as the Moliere radius~\cite{ParticleDataGroup:2024cfk}, could potentially provide better treatment of this blip category. \item \underline{Radiogenic reductions:} To reject the dominant non-neutrino induced blips from $^{39}$Ar decays, we removed all low-energy blips from this study, which substantially reduces blip statistics.
+\begin{itemize} \item \underline{PoCA cuts for $\mu^{\pm}$:} The current PoCA cut applied along a line segment connecting the start- and end-point of a track could miss rejection of background blips if the track has been scattered, which can be recovered by a more realistic track reconstruction, removing blips within PoCA distance of all hit clustered in any track, not necessarily along a line segment. \item \underline{Shower cuts for $e^{\pm}$:} Shower exclusion is also highly simplified: a selection based on a more informed approach adapted from established electromagnetic calorimetric techniques, such as the Moliere radius~\cite{ParticleDataGroup:2024cfk}, could potentially provide better treatment of this blip category. \item \underline{Radiogenic reductions:} To reject the dominant non-neutrino induced blips from $^{39}$Ar decays, we removed all low-energy blips from this study, which substantially reduces blip statistics.
 One can imagine a broad array of potential analysis improvements using topology-based discrimination. \item \underline{Blip proximity to features of interest:} As mentioned in Section~\ref{subsec:other}, beyond the muon PoCA cut, shower cone cut, and neutrino vertex and muon end-point cuts, no effort was made to reject non-signal blips featuring correlations with high-energy event features, such as kinked tracks, Michel $e^-$ stubs, tracks missing a Bragg peak, and so on. \item \underline{Secondary protons:} Our analysis provides no special consideration of $p$-generated blips.
 While they are produced far more rarely than $\gamma$-induced neutron blips, they are a far more unambiguous indication of the existence of an energetic neutron.
 Proper leveraging of $p$-induced blips may be particularly helpful for higher energy neutrino interactions featuring more energetic neutrons. \item \underline{Light-based neutron reconstruction:} Our analysis does not consider any information provided by a LArTPC's scintillation light collection sub-system.
 Light-based LArTPC information offers the potential benefit of fast timing, which may be helpful in better excluding out-of-time radiogenic energy depositions or in establishing neutron kinematics using orthogonal time-of-flight techniques. \end{itemize}

 Future improvements addressing these points will be likely to achieve substantial enhancement in neutron reconstruction capabilities beyond what we demonstrate in our study.
 In particular, application of AI/ML techniques to the problem of neutron reconstruction is well motivated in the context of the multi-dimensional blip attribute phase space provided by a LArTPC image.
 In addition to potentially enhancing blip response in signal processing~\cite{Yu:2020wxu,ArgoNeuT:2021xtd,Bhat:2025wam}, AI/ML techniques can more fully leverage correlations in inter-blip spacing, energy, location with respect to other key event topology features, and more.